FAQ

 Yes, provided that the medium is not byteswapped.
 TOS/Windows compatible media used with the Atari's IDE interface have to be byteswapped, i. e.
 TOS cannot boot from them.
 One can boot, though, from TOS/Windows compatible media used with the ACSI or SCSI bus, because no byteswapping is required for these buses.

-Therefore in particular with UltraSatan or GigaFile HDDRIVER can be booted from TOS/Windows compatible memory cards.
+Therefore, for instance, with UltraSatan, GigaFile, SCSI2Pi or BlueSCSI HDDRIVER can be booted from TOS/Windows compatible memory cards.

 Other